ELevate

 dnf install 'dnf-command(config-manager)'

-DNF transaction failure
+DNF transaction failures

 The main upgrade transaction is performed while the system is booted into a custom InitRamFS.
 From there, all the package operations prepared during the previous steps are performed.